Cyclone Gabrielle – Great Rides update

 Regular updates are provided by the awesome Hauraki Rail Trail team on their Facebook page and official website.

 The Pakihi Track section of the Motu Trails in the Eastern Bay of Plenty has been deemed unsafe by the Department of Conservation and the department has decided that a significant geotechnical assessment is required.
-It's possible that the track won't reopen for several months; updates will be posted on the Motu Trails' Facebook page and the DOC website.
+It's likely that the track will remain closed for at least a couple of months; updates will be posted on the Motu Trails' Facebook page and the DOC website

-There is, however, some fantastic riding still to be had in the special corner of Aotearoa New Zealand.
-Recent storm debris has now been cleared from the Dunes Trail and, this wonderful oceanside ride accessed from Ōpōtiki, is fully open and a great option for families and riders of all ages and abilities.
+There is, however, fantastic riding still to be had in this special corner of Aotearoa New Zealand.
+Storm debris was cleared quickly from the Dunes Trail, and this wonderful oceanside ride, accessed from Ōpōtiki, is fully open and a great option for families and riders of all ages and abilities.

 Cyclone debris on the Dunes Trail (Motu Trails).